-Al Sabalouga or also called Sabaloka gorge in English is the cataract number six of River Nile.
+Al Sabalouga, also called Sabaloka gorge or in English Cataract Number Six of the River Nile.
 The location is downstream approximately 100 km northwest of Khartoum near Meroe.
 Meroe was the capital of the Kingdom of Kush for several centuries in ancient.
 The River Nile has six cataracts.

 All the way from Khartoum was desert but then a green stripe along the river Nile.
 Palm trees, banana trees and other agriculture suddenly appear out of the desert.

 Coming from Khartoum it takes roughly three hours to cross the Nubian desert to reach the sixth cataract on River Nile.
 However, the first part is an easy trip on the main road from Khartoum to the north.
 After that, somewhere on the desert highway the driver turned left and went off-road.